 As the ULWBC eight wanted to stay together, the selectors held trials on 3 June (ironically, at the UL boathouse) and picked the following eight which trained together and then beat the ULWBC crew decisively in a trial on 29 June:

-B: Sylvia Radley (Borough of Hackney Ladies RC)
+B: Shirley Radley (Borough of Hackney Ladies RC)

 2: Pauline Grudgings (Civil Service HQ Ladies RC)